CrankBrothers Stamp 7 Review

 The Stamp 7 is one of the more expensive pedals in our review.
 CrankBrothers is a company that has been around for quite a long time and has established a solid reputation in the pedal market.
 Many of their products carry a substantial price tag that is usually backed up by reliable on-trail performance and warranty support.
 Through our experience with CrankBrothers, the company has impressive customer support and smooth warranty procedures.
 This is reassuring when slapping down the credit card for these pedals.

 The CrankBrothers Stamp 7 pedals are a well-rounded and high-quality pedal with a gigantic platform.
-As a result, they earned a Top Pick for riders with large feet.
 These aren't the grippiest pedals in our review, but they offer ample traction and predictable foot mobility.
 Although these pedals never topped the charts in any of our performance metrics, they work very well and deliver a solid value.